gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/adaptive-survey-engine.md

 You could use this as part of the matching algorithm for a serious dating app.
 Or help high school and college students think about potential careers based on their interests and personality traits.

-Of course, there is a huge amount of [p-hacking](https://en.wikipedia.org/wiki/Data_dredging) going on here, so any interesting correlations we find would need to be validated with a separate study, but the adaptive survey could be a really powerful tool for hypothesis generation.
+I should caution that testing multiple hypotheses with the same dataset is always fraught.
+With enough data, you're sure to find [spurious correlations](https://en.wikipedia.org/wiki/Spurious_relationship).
+To avoid [p-hacking](https://en.wikipedia.org/wiki/Data_dredging), any interesting patterns uncovered would need to be validated with a separate study.
+Still, even if we don't consider our immediate findings conclusive, the adaptive survey could be a really powerful tool for hypothesis generation.

 ## Wrapping up